NIStreamer/nistreamer/docs/getting_started/installation.md

 ### Troubleshooting
 If build fails, read the error message - it contains a lot of useful information and sometimes suggests a fix to the issue.

-#### Building with `usr-fn-lib`
+#### Building with `usrlib`
-If building with `--features usr_fn_lib` fails, try compiling without it as a sanity check.
+If building with `--features usrlib` fails, try compiling without it as a sanity check.
 If default build works, there is likely a mistake in your Rust code.

 Look through the full print-out.
 It will look something like this:
 ```